graycoreio/magento2-guest-orders-graphql/README.md

 This should only be used for >= Magento 2.4.1.
 If you need an orders endpoint for < Magento 2.4.1, please use [magento2-orders-graphql](https://github.com/graycoreio/magento2-orders-graphql).

+> [!IMPORTANT]
+> As of Magento v2.4.7, this package is no longer necessary.
+However, it is still usable with v2.4.7.
+It will no longer be usable in v2.4.8.
+As such, this package is archived.

 ## Installation

 ```sh